fmanar/vortex/README.txt

 	kept in a seperate folder.
 Matlab can be told about all of these functions with an addpath() command.
 Matlab can also be configured to add the path at startup by adding the command to startup.m in the Documents/MATLAB folder.

+	When editing this codebase, please create branch (fork?) the project so you don't muddy other people's code.

 Folders:
   data - sample data sets